openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_network_plugins.rst

-The Shared File Systems service may need a network resource provisioning if share service with specified driver works in mode, when a share driver manages life cycle of share servers on its own.
+The Shared File Systems service may need a network resource provisioning if share service with specified driver works in mode, when a share driver manages lifecycle of share servers on its own.
 This behavior is defined by a flag ``driver_handles_share_servers`` in share service configuration.
 When ``driver_handles_share_servers`` is set to ``True``, a share driver will be called to create share servers for shares using information provided within a